Visyond/website-hugo/site/content/pricings/pricing-page.md

               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
 Each invited person must have a Visyond account.
           planCardDescription: >-
-            For teams who want to collaborate externally.
+            If you want to run simulations and need external collaboration.
           planCardTitle: Pro <br/>Analyses
           planCardLabelColor: '#00B1FF'
           planCardPriceColor: '#00B1FF'